ericjjohnson2/CryptoClustering/README.md

-# Cryptocurrency Clustering: Unveiling Cryptocurrency Market Dynamics with Dimensionality Reduction
+# Cryptocurrency Clustering: Cryptocurrency Market Dynamics with Dimensionality Reduction

 ## Overview
 This project explores Crypto Clustering, predicting cryptocurrency fluctuations over 24-hour and 7-day intervals, utilizing Principal Component Analysis (PCA) to enhance clustering outcomes.
 Clustering can be used by analysts to recognize market trends and identify otherwise obscure market segments.